rvrohith94/automatic-winner/proposal.md

-# X-Team NN Project Proposal
+# X-Team 117 Project Proposal

 See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code for tips on using *Markdown* tags to format __.md__ files

 ## Goal

+Work as a team to implement the proposed project - *Monthly Budget Tracker*.

 Work as a team to create a project proposal for your X-team to complete together.
 The project does not have to be extremely difficult,